GrangerJ17/node-dns/README.md

 # node-dns

-THis project is partly premptive and partly a learning experience in node.js.
-It is preemptive in the sense tha I am planning to biuild a DDNS for my homelab to be accessed anywhere.
+This project is partly preemptive and partly a learning experience in Node.js.
+It is preemptive in the sense that I am planning to build a DDNS for my homelab to be accessed anywhere.
 I would like to understand how a DNS server works under the hood before attempting that.